 - Interpersonal effectiveness: Since many people in DBT struggle with their relationships, interpersonal effectiveness works to repair, maintain, and establish healthy relationship behaviors, which include ending negative or toxic ones.
 This strategy includes assertiveness training to help clients create and enforce their boundaries with others and communicate effectively.
 Not only does it prepare them to remain strong in difficult situations where relapse triggers may present themselves, but it also contributes to the development of independence and self-confidence.

-- Emotional regulation: This technique focuses on identifying, naming, and changing the negative effects of an emotional response.
-By helping the person recognize and cope with intense negative emotion and produce an opposite action, our DBT therapists can help them have more positive emotional experiences.
+- Emotional regulation: DBT emotion regulation skills focus on identifying, naming, and changing the negative effects of an emotional response.
+By helping the person recognize and cope with intense negative emotions and produce an opposite action, our DBT therapists can help them have more positive emotional experiences.
 Because addiction is largely based on emotional irregularity, emotional regulation and intelligence are important tools that clients develop at our DBT recovery center in Massachusetts.

-- Distress tolerance: The practice of distress tolerance in DBT for addiction treatment discusses and teaches individuals to accept discomfort and negative emotions.
+- Distress tolerance: The practice of DBT distress tolerance skills discusses and teaches individuals to accept discomfort and negative emotions.
 For individuals who experience distress or crisis, implementing learned techniques like distraction and self-soothing empowers them to cope with intense emotions with a more positive and long-term outlook.

 How DBT Drug Addiction Treatment Works

 Patients at our DBT center will have the opportunity to work one-on-one and in groups with our therapists.
 While individual sessions may discuss more personal topics, such as personal problems the individual may be facing, group sessions are designed to offer peer support and encourage community interaction.

 Our therapists use four DBT components during treatment: